 Even so, both the Court and the Clerk apparently accepted the notion that the light pollution damaged Smalley’s property.
 It was just that the damage, however real, could not be compensated.

 Held: The Clerk of the Court held that the light pollution was not a nuisance.
-However, he found that the actual harm suffered by farmer was different in kind from harm suffered by general public, as required to establish a taking under “Takings Clause” of Ohio Constitution.
+However, he found that the actual harm suffered by the farmer was different in kind from harm suffered by the general public, as required to establish a taking under the “Takings Clause” of the Ohio Constitution.